 For 22 years, Tennessee Justice Center has fought to obtain basic necessities such as nutrition and healthcare for children with special needs, for older adults and their caregivers, for people with disabilities or special needs.
-That is why The Law Offices of John Day, P.C. and Ryan Johansen of the Nashville Predators are proud to support the important work of the Tennessee Justice Center.
+That is why The Law Offices of John Day, P.C. is proud to support the important work of the Tennessee Justice Center.
 Consider these incredible statistics secured by Tennessee Justice Center:

 - 10,000 clients helped

 - $2 billion dollars in health care obtained